manwar/python-guide/amazon-web-services.md

 After the run, you should check the DOWN_DIR locally and see `file3.txt` in it.

-Finally let's delete all three files.
+Finally let's delete all three files from the bucket.

     def main():
         access = os.getenv(ACCESS_KEY)